A Future for R: Future API Backend Specification

 method for the current set future backend and return then launch the

-future now inheriting MyParallelFuture
+future now inheriting MyParallelFuture.
+When calling

-to query whether the future expression is
+resolved(f) to query whether the future expression is

 resolved or not, the underlying S3 method for this class will then check